Think, Act, Report

 There is legislation in place (section 78, Equality Act 2010), which would force companies to report their gender pay gap.
 However, the government believes that a voluntary, business-led initiative will be better at driving a culture change, so that reporting on a range of workforce information, not just the gender pay gap, becomes the norm.

-Think, Act, Report encourages companies to publish as much information as possible (including their gender pay gap, if they feel comfortable doing so), but it’s a voluntary initiative and companies can choose what they make public, and where.
+Think, Act, Report encourages companies to publish as much information as possible (including their gender pay gap), but it’s a voluntary initiative and companies can choose what they make public, and where.

 Information companies should report